Amyloid-beta precursor protein: Synaptic formation and repair

 The most-substantiated role for APP is in synaptic formation and repair; its expression is upregulated during neuronal differentiation and after neural injury.
 Roles in cell signaling, long-term potentiation, and cell adhesion have been proposed and supported by as-yet limited research.
 In particular, similarities in post-translational processing have invited comparisons to the signaling role of the surface receptor protein Notch.

 APP knockout mice are viable and have relatively minor phenotypic effects including impaired long-term potentiation and memory loss without general neuron loss.
-On the other hand, transgenic mice with upregulated APP expression have also been reported to show impaired long-term potentiation.
+A 2025 mouse study reported that conditional deletion of APP family proteins in excitatory forebrain neurons reduced synaptic localization of the NMDAR subunit GluN1 and suppressed spontaneous cortical and hippocampal neuronal activity, supporting a role for APP family proteins in NMDAR-dependent synaptic and circuit function in vivo.
+Furthermore, transgenic mice with upregulated APP expression have also been reported to show impaired long-term potentiation.

 The logical inference is that because Aβ accumulates excessively in Alzheimer's disease its precursor, APP, would be elevated as well.
 However, neuronal cell bodies contain less APP as a function of their proximity to amyloid plaques.
 The data indicate that this deficit in APP results from a decline in production rather than an increase in catalysis.
 Loss of a neuron's APP may affect physiological deficits that contribute to dementia.